Church of St Mary, Bideford

-The Church of St Mary is the Anglican parish church for the town of Bideford in Devon in the UK.
+The Church of St Mary is the Anglican parish church for the town of Bideford in Devon, England.
 Built in 1865, it replaces a Norman church of 1260.
 The church has been Grade II* listed by Historic England since 1949 and comes under the Diocese of Exeter.

 History and design

 The present church was built of stone rubble with limestone details by Edward Ashworth in 1862–5 to replace a Norman church of 1260 which in turn was built on the site of a Saxon church of cob and wattle which was standing at the time of the Norman Conquest.
 Various fittings and monuments were retained from the old church.
 The solidly built tower is from 1260 and is all that survives of the original building; it is finished with a battlemented parapet and holds a peal of eight bells, five of which were cast in 1722 and three in 1876.
 To the right of the tower is the town's War Memorial showing the names of those who died in the two World Wars.

 By the main entrance to the church can be found a holy water stoup of ancient but indeterminate date while nearby are records relating to Raleigh, one of the first Native Americans to be brought to England.
 He was the first Native American to have a Christian conversion and an English resting place.

 The All Saints' Chapel sits on an area once reserved for the Mayor and Corporation of Bideford.
 The Votive Stand was commissioned by the Mothers' Union and was dedicated in 1999.
 Made from wrought iron in the shape of the baptismal font, it also resembles a signal beacon.
 On the altar can be seen a Memorial Book which was started in 2006.
 The glass screen which separates the chapel from the north aisle was engraved by Peter Tysoe and dedicated on Easter Day in 1982.
 The first three panels show Jesus being baptised by John the Baptist watched by the disciples - John with the book, James with the shell and Peter with the keys.
 The remaining panels show Mother Teresa of Calcutta, Archbishop Luwum of Uganda and Saint Boniface, Saint Anne the mother of Mary, and a Bideford fisherman with a Knight.